EMERGENCY STATUS ⛔ Three-Week ‘Circuit-Breaker’ lockdown is in effect. Restrictions due to this lockdown are marked with an asterix*

 🚗 Renew auto-insurance by email or phone.

 🚗 Extend your drivers license remotely.
-All requests for medical information temporarily postponed.
+All requests for age based medical examination reports have been temporarily postponed.
 Call 1-800-950-1498.

 🛣️ Avoid non-essential travel between provinces.
 Check DriveBC for highway closures.